 When seniors have swallowing problems (dysphagia), the special diets they have to follow can cause unhealthy weight loss and malnutrition.
-To keep your older adult healthy, Jess McLean shares 4 easy and tasty foods that boost the amount of healthy calories and nutrients in a dysphagia diet.
+To keep your older adult healthy, Jess McLean shares four easy, tasty foods that boost the number of nutritious calories and nutrients in a dysphagia diet.

 Is your older adult struggling to maintain a healthy weight after starting a special diet because of swallowing problems (dysphagia)?